Feo's Stuff HORROR / THRILLER / SUSPENSE

 Director Wes Craven (DEADLY BLESSING, A NIGHTMARE ON ELM STREET, THE PEOPLE UNDER THE STAIRS, and much more) provides us with some thrilling murder scenes, but unfortunately the plot is bland and the ending is bordering on the ridiculous.
 The script goes overboard trying to make the audience think one character is the killer, and the real killer comes out of left field.
 Sure, some people called it, but only because they guess that the least likely person would probably turn out to be the real killer.

 And what's more, it barely makes sense.
-Sure, again, maybe writer Kevin Smith (I KNOW WHAT YOU DID LAST SUMMER, THE FACULTY) intended to make it that way, as slasher sequels rarely make sense, but that doesn't make it excusable for this film.
+Sure, again, maybe writer Kevin Williamson (I KNOW WHAT YOU DID LAST SUMMER, THE FACULTY) intended to make it that way, as slasher sequels rarely make sense, but that doesn't make it excusable for this film.

 A disappointment and the definite low point of the SCREAM trilogy.
 I give SCREAM 2 one shriek girl.